 \subsubsection{Lyndon words}

-We are here interested in some particular Hall, the one induced by the Lyndon words.
-Let $S$ be the set $\{0,1\}$ and $S^*$ denote the set of finite words in the letters $0,1$.
-Let $<$ be the lexicographic order on $S^*$ such $0<1$. \begin{defn}[Lyndon words] A \emph{Lyndon word} $W$ in $S^*$ is a nonempty word which is smaller than all its nontrivial proper right factors; that is $W \neq \emptyset$ and
+In this section we will recall a particular basis of the vector space $\TL$, the one induced by the Lyndon words.

+Let $S$ be the set $\{0,1\}$, and let $S^*$ denote the set of finite words in the letters $0,1$.
+Let $<$ be the lexicographic order on $S^*$ with $0<1$. \begin{defn}[Lyndon words] A \emph{Lyndon word} $W$ in $S^*$ is a nonempty word which is smaller than all its non-trivial proper right factors, i.e. $W \neq \emptyset$ and